Diptonil/pi-nas-backup/README.md

 Given the highly specific requirements of the project, here is how backups are implemented:
 - A `location.txt` file is read from.
 It contains a list of locations that would need to be backed up, along with the category the data belongs to.
 This is changed everytime a manual backup is initiated.
-- The `record.txt` file is read from.
+- The `summary.csv` file is read from.
 It is a log of all directories backed up over time, along with the timestamp of the backup and original size.
-If any location found in `record.txt` is repeated in `location.txt`, the cloud object is deleted.
+If any location found in `summary.csv` is repeated in `location.txt`, the cloud object is deleted (basically, if a cloud backup of a resource already exists that needs to be backed up again, the latest version would backed up and the previous data would get overwritten).
 - The data to back up is collected, GZIPped and encrypted (if -e flag is present).
 - The data is sent over to the Cloud.
-- The `record.txt` is appended to.
+- The `summary.csv` is appended to.
 If anything is re-written, the new entry comes up now.

-The code to fetch the files from Cloudinary is just an inverse operation of the logic above.
+## Future Modifications

+The reason for using Cloudinary is the fact that their services are free up to 25GB, which is huge.
+If there is need for higher storage (which may arise someday), more backup classes would be written to support the requirement for paid storage vendors.
+But that's an enhancement for some other time.